Daafip/Are-rain-gauges-in-the-right-place/README.md

 #### _unused:_
 - Distance building: Loads in shapedata for buildings and computes the distance to buidlings (exploring use of shapely)

+#### Packages:

+environment.yaml contains all necessary packages to run the data